-\CDV 301 3 (3-0-0) Career Development Resources
+CDV 201 3 (3-0-0) Career Development Resources

 A critical analysis of the many types and uses of resources in career development, from assessment tools to self-help books to multimedia products.
 How to find, review, select and use resources in a variety of career development settings such as counselling, consulting and facilitating.
-Note: Credit may be obtained for only one of CDV 301 or HRM 301.
+Note: Credit may be obtained for only one of CDV 201 or CDV 301.

-\CDV 303 3 (3-0-0) Group Approaches to Career Development
+3 (3-0-0) Group Approaches to Career Development

 A theoretical and practical study of group interventions in career development.
 Students will learn concepts of and various methods of facilitation within a variety of group settings.
-Note: Credit may be obtained for only one of CDV 303 or HRM 303.

-\CDV 304 3 (3-0-0) Specialized Issues in Career Development
+3 (3-0-0) CDV 304 Specialized Issues in Career Development

 A theoretical and practical study of specialized issues in career development.
-Specifically, students will learn concepts of and methods for working with specific populations (e.g., youth, older workers, Native Canadians) and individuals with specific barriers/issues (e.g., addictions, dysfunctional history).
-Note: Credit may be obtained for only one of CDV 304 or HRM 304.
+Specifically, students will learn concepts of and methods for working with specific populations (e.g., youth, older workers, Native Canadians) and individuals with specific barriers/ issues (e.g., addictions, dysfunctional history).

-\CDV 305 3 (3-0-0) Career Development in Organizations
+CDV 305 3 (3-0-0) Career Development in Organizations

 A primarily conceptual study of the role, functions and structures of career development within organizations of all forms (with a moderate amount of application).
 Students will learn the variety of ways that career development interventions are effectively integrated within organizational settings.
-Note: Credit may be obtained for only one of CDV 305 or HRM 305.

-\CDV 306 3 (3-0-0) Career Development and Learning, Training and Education
+3 (3-0-0) Career Development and Learning, Training and Education

 A conceptual and practical study of the roles of and relationships between learning, training, education and career development.
 Students will learn concepts and strategies for professional development, workplace learning, competency profiling, institutional learning and other issues related to learning and career development.
-Note: Credit may be obtained for only one of CDV 306 or HRM 306.